Forehm/Messanger/README.md

 It has only console interface now, but it is temporary

 ### Description:
 There are two applications: server and client.
-They are basically the same but they are a bit different: client application contains only user's information and have some restrictions while the;
+They are basically the same but they are a bit different: client application contains only user's information and have some restrictions while the server one has the whole information and has no restrictions;
 The work of the messanger is set by sending different messages (commands) from the client application to the server one.